 For many countries like Cuba, Vietnam and even Moldova, it is a public holiday (can I hear a “hell yeah?”) for other countries like Romania and Chile, it isn’t a public holiday, but it is celebrated nevertheless.
 It is a day (well, supposedly anyway) where men give women thanks!!
 However, of late, more and more women are stepping up and giving thanks (just because sometimes men miss the point, really).

 Each year the United Nationals (UN) embark on a theme to celebrate this special day, and this year is no different.
 Today, we are celebrating Women in Leadership: achieving an equal future in a C@vid World.
 This is to celebrate all those women in the world in health care, community organisers, innovators and caregivers during one of the most challenging years we have faced world wide.

 So to the mothers, daughters, sisters, cousins, friends, employees, employers, acquaintances, and leaders of our countries, today is about you, about challenging the status quo and contributing to society, in your household, in the workforce or in your neighbourhood.

 It is about the sacrifices you make, the courage you face and the example you lead; today is about supporting those around you rather than tearing them down.
 It is about women worldwide, from every race, culture, and generation; it is about gender equality and human rights!
 For those who have paved the way for us and for those who will pave the way for generations to come.
 I thank you!

 Something to think about

-It is not about comparing ourselves to the men in our lives; it is about encouraging the women around us to do an excellent job in whatever field they choose to excel.
-So let’s straighten those tiara’s, walk-in those heels and strive for a better place for the next generation that will take our place.
+It is not about comparing ourselves to the men in our lives; it is about encouraging the women around us to do an excellent job in whatever field they choose to excel in.
+So let’s straighten those tiara’s, walk in those heels and strive for a better place for the next generation that will take our place.